Home

 2. Meanwhile prepare dressing.
 Combine all ingredients in a small jar with tight fitting lid and shake well until blended.

-3. In a large bowl, combine chopped cliantro, onion, tomatoes, jalapenos, bell pepper, garlic, beans and corn.
+3. In a large bowl, combine chopped onion, tomatoes, jalapenos, bell pepper, garlic, beans and corn.
 Mix well.
 Add dressing and mix again.
 Add avocados; toss gently to combine.

 4. Serve immediately or refrigerate up to 24 hours.
 May be served over a bed of red leaf lettuce or just as is.